forgojs/forgo-state/README.md

 ## Binding components to your application state

-Use bindToStates() while defining your Forgo components to bind one or more states to a specific component.
-In the following example, whenever mailboxState or signinState changes, the component is rerendered.
+Use bindToStates() to bind one or more states to any component.
+In the following example, whenever mailboxState or signinState changes, the bound component MailboxView is rerendered.
+Similarly, NotificationsBar is also bound to mailboxState.

 ```js
 function MailboxView() {